-- 30 Take-home exam (Individual or with others, as you like) - 30 In-class exam
+- 40 Take-home exam (Individual or with others, as you like)

-20 Class contributions.
+- 40 In-class exam

+- 10 Class Contributions

 This has five components.
-(1) an ability to apply things from the class to your house ad and project ad, (2) creating a positive learning environment in class, (3) making suggestions that lead to improvements in the website materials and syllabus, (4) on-time submission and preparation, and (5) adhering to the Ethical Statement at the end of this syllabus.
+(1) an ability to apply things from the class to your house ad, (2) creating a positive learning environment in class, (3) making suggestions that lead to improvements in the website materials and syllabus, (4) on-time submission and preparation, and (5) adhering to the Ethical Statement at the end of this syllabus.
 You are welcome to provide me with evidence on how you met these criteria.